 Self harm used to be a very big, and very real struggle for me.
 I think a few of you are probably aware of that fact.
-It came to my attention in The Social_Pariah Discord chat that a few people are interested in other coping mechanisms when the urge to self harm kicks in, and they would be interested in a list of self harm alternatives.
+It came to my attention that a few people are interested in other coping mechanisms when the urge to self harm kicks in, and they would be interested in a list of self harm alternatives.

 Firstly I’ll talk to you a little bit about my journey, in my early teen years I self harmed a great deal and it was at points my only coping mechanism until i started smoking.
 (Obviously I don’t recommend smoking instead of self harming, as smoking is very damaging) I self harmed every day, sometimes multiple times and it became this very big and guarded secret for me, I was so ashamed that I did it and honestly, I felt so very alone.
 I was struggling without support, as I was so scared to ask for it.